OctopusDeploy/blog/blog/2024-04/inline-execution-containers/index.md

 To create a Docker container image for use as an Execution Container involves writing a Dockerfile, which specifies the steps needed to build the container image with the necessary dependencies, and a CI/CD pipeline to publish the container image to a registry that Octopus can access (such as DockerHub or Azure Container Registry).

-While Dockerfiles are powerful and customizable, managing them across different projects can become cumbersome, especially when dealing with multiple dependencies or complex deployment processes.
+While Dockerfiles are powerful and customizable, managing them across different projects can become cumbersome, especially when dealing with many dependencies or complex deployment processes.

 Any friction in this process can lead to delays in delivering updates and features to end-users.